akimwong/4_Cgm/README.md

 ## STRATEGY 1 (FAILED)

-1. Developed small programs to automate specific tasks one by one.
+STEP 1.
+Developed small programs to automate specific tasks one by one.
-2. Shared the code and taught colleagues how to execute these programs for those specific tasks.
+STEP 2.
+Shared the code and taught colleagues how to execute these programs for those specific tasks.
-3. Create a database to periodically store changes made to each cell in all Excel worksheets for data analytics purposes.
+STEP 3.
+Create a database to periodically store changes made to each cell in all Excel worksheets for data analytics purposes.

 #### Why it failed?: